Maxnor899/small-audio-toolkit/docs/configuration schema.md

 # Configuration Schema and Extension Notes

 This document describes **conceptual, experimental, or planned configuration options**.

-Options documented here:
+Anything listed here:

 * may not be implemented
 * may have no effect if used
-* are provided for design clarity only
+* is provided for design clarity only

-This document has **no contractual value**.
+When an option becomes active and has a measurable effect, it should be moved to `configuration.md`.

 ---

-## Visualization Extensions
+## Visualization extensions

 ### visualization.backend (conceptual)